 Advanced Particle Detector Laboratory

 TTU's high-energy physics team is internationally recognized as leaders in the development and construction of calorimeters, which are a type of detector that measures the energies of fundamental particles from high energy collisions.
 Currently, HEP faculty, postdoctoral fellows, engineers, technicians, graduate and undergraduate students work in the APD-Lab.
-Our mid-term plans call for enhancing our current capabilities through full-time staffing by engineers who are high-level electronics designers.
 We aim to build a preeminent institution in the area of particle physics detectors at the most advanced level.

 Diversity, Equity and Inclusion

 “Particles studying Particles”: At the Advanced Particle Detector Lab, we foster an environment of support and opportunity for all members of our community, regardless of gender, race, ethnicity, sexual orientation, or ability.
 Through a “particles studying particles” mentality, we strive to create a positive, respectful environment of shared inquiry and learning for everyone.
 For more information on how Texas Tech University and the Advanced Particle Detector Lab are supporting a more diverse work and research environment, visit the TTU Division of Diversity, Equity and Inclusion.